openmc-dev/openmc/docs/source/usersguide/depletion.rst

 Any material that contains a fissionable nuclide is depleted by default, but this can behavior can be changed with the :attr:`Material.depletable` attribute.

+.. important:: The volume must be specified for each material that is depleted by
+               setting the :attr:`Material.volume` attribute.
+This is necessary in order to calculate the proper normalization of tally results based on the source rate.

 :mod:`openmc.deplete` supports multiple time-integration methods for determining material compositions over time.
 Each method appears as a different class.
 For example, :class:`openmc.deplete.CECMIntegrator` runs a depletion calculation